mhakeem/lambdaconf2014/notes/notes.md

-TE: This is an exact copt of notes.docx_
+_NOTE: This is an exact copt of notes.docx_

 ##(8 - 9:30) Purescript workshop:
 http://functorial.com/